 To most food-eating and beverage-drinking humans (all of the humans), it is no mystery that what you put in your mouth directly affects your health.
 We associate sugar with cavities, garlic with bad breath, and milk with strong teeth and bones.
-Your Lake Forest dentist would like to add a new association to the list, however: soymilk and cavities.
+As soy milk becomes more popular, we feel the need to point out the association between soymilk and cavities.

 How are Cavities Formed?